MitocGroup/recink/docs/component-guide.md

 ### Cleaning Up Allocated Resources

-Nowadays a good practive would be cleaning up allocated resources.
+A good practive would be cleaning up allocated resources.
-REciNK comes up with a method named `teardown` called after all components have finished their execution:
+`REciNK` comes up with a method called `teardown()` called after all components have finished their execution:

 ```javascript